Who we are

 On a local or county level, we meet for ‘Laning’ trips that are organised in accordance with our code of conduct.
 We campaign against illegal obstructions and for all routes to be correctly signed and recorded.

-GLASS attempts to keep you informed of what’s happening to our rights of way up and down the country by means of our monthly bulletins, web forum and through an organisational structure of area representatives.
-We also publiush a magazine twice a year.
+The Green Lane Association attempts to keep you informed of what’s happening to our rights of way up and down the country by means of our monthly bulletins, web forum and through an organisational structure of area representatives.
+We also publish a magazine twice a year.

-Glass offers its members access to information and advice, a bi-annual magazine, monthly digital bulletins and full access to TrailWise, our comprehensive on-line database of rights of way in Great Britain.
+The Green Lane Association offers its members access to information and advice, a bi-annual magazine, monthly digital bulletins and full access to TrailWise2 (TW2), our comprehensive web based database of vehicular rights of way in Great Britain.

 We also have a network of local representatives who can offer local knowledge and ideas on route planning to our members.